privacyguides/privacyguides.org/docs/encryption.md

     ![hat.sh logo](/assets/img/encryption-software/hat-sh.png#only-light){ align=right }
     ![hat.sh logo](/assets/img/encryption-software/hat-sh-dark.png#only-dark){ align=right }

     **Hat.sh** is a web application that provides secure client-side file encryption in your browser.
-It can also be selfhosted and is useful if you need to encrypt a file but cannot install any software on your device due to organizational policies.
+It can also be self-hosted and is useful if you need to encrypt a file but cannot install any software on your device due to organizational policies.

     [Visit hat.sh](https://hat.sh){ .md-button .md-button--primary }